 And we found this wallpaper in a nook under the front staircase:

 This collection of items below are things found in and around the Samuel Brown Homestead throughout the years.
 If only these treasures could talk!
 I wish I knew all the stories behind these bits and pieces.

 This little card is pretty neat as it has the name ‘Merritt’ written on both the back:

 (The Merritt Parkway is about 1 mile down the road.)

-And the back door from the exterior:
+Moving outside this is the back door from the exterior.